aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 The _state_ of a component is also a set of properties that affects the result of its render function, but this time they live internally in the component.

-Here is probably where most of the misconceptions take place, putting a piece of data on a component's state should be a well thought decision.

 > “Simplicity is prerequisite for reliability.” - Edsger W. Dijkstra

-Before setting a state it would be better to re-think i
+States are necessary, specially to respond to user input and data fetching, but they also add complexity.

+That's why storing a value in a component's state should be a well thought decision.

 ### Should a property belong to the state?